-Within the IASB's concept of defining an investment entity, we deem this criterion inappropriate.
+We also deem this criterion inappropriate wWithin the IASB's concept of defining an investment entity, we deem this criterion inappropriate.
 To our understanding the requirement to have external investors who in aggregate hold a significant ownership interest in the entity does not relate to the Board's concern expressed in BC16.
 The IASB is concerned that an investment entity could be inserted into a larger corporate structure in order to achieve off balance sheet accounting for some assets, while the parent could own almost all of that investment entity.
-However, the concept to exclude certain controlled investments is about this very fact: to allow fair value measurement of, rather than consolidating, all assets and liabilities which are owned (to a large part) by an entity.
-A "significant" share of external investors does not prevent the assets - owned to a large part, but not fully, by the entity - from being measured at fair value instead of being consolidated.
+However, the concept to exclude certain controlled investments is about this very fact: to allow fair value measurement of, instead of considering by way of consolidation rather than consolidating, all assets and liabilities which are owned (to a large part) by an entity.
+A "significant" share of external investors does not prevent the assets owned to a large part, but not fully, by the entity - from being consolidated but measured at fair value instead of being consolidated.
 The important criterion is not the "ownership" of the assets, but how an entity intends to make use of those assets.
-This is sufficiently addressed by the criteria of the nature of the investment activity and the business purpose (para.
+If the exemption from consolidation is to be applied, the entity could not exploit the assets for their business operations.
+Nevertheless, again it is not the ownership over the assets but the purpose of the investment and whether the assets that are "almost all owned" by the entity do in fact serve the business activities of the entity or are held to achieve investment returns only.
+This issue is sufficiently addressed by the - as we agree, crucial - criteria of the nature of the investment activity and the business purpose (para.
 2(a),(b)), which we consider crucial.
-We do not deem the anti-abuse argument cited in the ED a valid argument; in any event, requiring multiple external investors will not solve any potential misuse issue.
+We do not deem the antiabuse argument cited in the ED a valid argument; in any event, requiring multiple external investors will not solve the issue.